lulf/sacl/README.md

 # Slim

-Slim is an AMQP-based ordered commit log (like Kafka) with focus on a simple interface, keeping a small footprint, and providing decent performance.
+Slim is an AMQP-based ordered commit log (think Apache Kafka) with focus on a simple interface, keeping a small footprint, and providing decent performance.

 Slim does not offer features such as TLS, replication or authentication.